WanderLanz/Lender/lender/README.md

 by the current definition of `Iterator` which only encompasses iterators over items that live at least as long as the iterators themselves, i.e. `Self: 'this` implies `<Self as Iterator>::Item: 'this`.

+A lender is not an iterator, so you cannot use directly the `for` loop syntax sugar, but we provide a derive function-like macro [`for_!`](https://docs.rs/lender-derive/latest/lender_derive/macro.for_.html) with a similar syntax.

 ## Examples

 I present to you `WindowsMut`.